-The program was designed to promote collaborative theoretical and experimental study of the brain from the molecular to the behavioral and cognitive level.
-It unites faculty who study the fundamental mechanisms of nervous-system function and those who seek to create devices with brain-like functions that can assist mankind.
-The faculty are also committed to translating fundamental knowledge for the diagnosis and treatment of the devastating effects of disease and trauma of the nervous system.
-Brown is a leader in related research and offers exceptional training and coursework for those interested in pursuing careers in brain science.
-The program sponsors a Master of Science (Sc.M.) degree as well as a Doctor of Philosophy (Ph.D.) degree.
+Brown University provides a unique environment in which to pursue interdisciplinary brain science graduate training.
+Research at Brown emphasizes collaborative theoretical and experimental studies of the brain, from the molecular to the behavioral and cognitive levels.
+It unites researchers who study the fundamental mechanisms of nervous system function and those who seek to create devices with brain-like functions that can assist people.
+The faculty is also committed to translating fundamental knowledge into practical applications to the diagnosis and treatment of the devastating effects of disease and trauma of the nervous system.
+Brown is a leader in brain-related research and offers exceptional training and course work for those interested in pursuing careers in brain science.

 The Robert J. & Nancy D. Carney Institute for Brain Science partners with eight discipline-based graduate programs.
 Students interested in interdisciplinary brain science training enter through one of these graduate programs.

 Carney-affiliated graduate programs include:

 - Cognitive, Linguistic, and Psychological Sciences Graduate Programs

 - Molecular Biology, Cell Biology, and Biochemistry Graduate Program